Urine Flow Test

 of the lower urinary tract.
 It is often used to see if there is blockage to normal

 urine outflow.
-Medical conditions that can change normal urine flow include:
+Health conditions that can change normal urine flow include:

-- Benign prostatic hypertrophy (BPH).
+Benign prostatic hypertrophy (BPH).
 This is enlargement of the prostate gland.
-It is not caused by cancer and usually
+It is not caused by cancer and often happens

-happens in men over age 50.
+in men o age 50.
 The prostate wraps around the urethra.
-When it is enlarged,
+When it is enlarged, it can

-it can narrow the urethra and interfere with normal passage of urine from the bladder.
+narrow the urethra and interfere with normal passage of urine from the bladder.
+If

-- Urinary blockage.
-Blockage of the urinary tract can happen for many reasons along any part of the urinary
+Urinary blockage.
+A urinary tract blockage can happen for many reasons along any part of the urinary

-tract–from the kidneys to the urethra.
-It can lead to a backup of urine causing infection,
+tract, from the kidneys to the urethra.
+It can lead to a urine backup.
+This can cause

 There may be other reasons for your healthcare provider to recommend a urine flow